xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/new_lesson.md

 MueLu has specialized kernels that allow it to run on next-generation computing platforms such as KNLs and GPUs, using a Kokkos backend.
 This code can be enabled at runtime by setting the parameter "use kokkos refactor" to true.
 Cooley has two GPUs per node.
-Try re-runing with the refactor option set.
+Try re-running with the refactor option set.

 ---